Course Outline

 - EV as a Mobile battery and charger wallet

-- Large Battery storage – Hydro Battery, Lithium Battery and other initiative
+- Large Battery storage – Hydro Battery, Lithium Battery, and other initiatives

 - Grid as a service for P2P energy trading

-- IOTA/TANGLE in smart energy and smart contract
+- IOTA / TANGLE in smart energy and smart contracts

 Module 8: A few common IoT systems for Utility monetization